Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

 Teriyaki can be both a sauce and a marinade.
 Below we will detail how to make each and the differences between them.

-Ingredients for this Teriyaki Sauce Recipe
+Ingredients for Homemade Teriyaki Sauce

 - Brown Sugar – we use light brown but if you prefer a deeper flavor substitute in dark brown sugar